q-rapids/q-rapids/CONTRIBUTING.md

 - It would be very much appreciated if you would search the project bug tracker to avoid creating a duplicate issue.

 Your issue should include at least the following information:
-- Your operating system,
 - If you report a bug, please include steps to reproduce it.
-Please add a step by step documentation and screenshots if applicable.
+Please add a step by step documentation and screenshots if applicable and your operating system.
 - If you report an enhancement request, please describe enough details so that others can understand it.

-This repository defines a set of labels that are used to differentiate 3 kinds of issues:
+This project uses a set of labels that are used to differentiate 3 kinds of issues:
-1. **"bug"**: bugs/malfunctions
+1. **"bug"**: bugs/malfunctions.
-2. **"enhancement"**: new features or improvements
+2. **"enhancement"**: new features or improvements.
-3. **"question"** or **"help wanted"**: asking for assistance
+3. **"question"** or **"help wanted"**: asking for assistance.

 It is recommended to use always one of these 3 labels to characterise the issue.

-Besides these labels, this repository also include 2 in order to indicate that the issue is special:
+Besides these labels, there are 2 labels to indicate that the issue is special:
 1. **"blocking"**: a critical issue, something to be handled as soon as possible.
 2. **"nicetohave"**: a low priority issue.